New Patients (479) 323-3011

 Can I drive after a dental filling?

 Most people are perfectly fine to drive after a cavity filling.
 However, if you suffer from dental anxiety and require sedation to complete the treatment, we recommend finding a ride home from your appointment.
-If you are unable to find a ride, we will need to monitor your condition afterwards to make sure you are okay to drive.
+If you cannot find a ride, we will need to monitor your condition afterward to make sure you are okay to drive.

 Can I eat after a dental filling?